 Rasmussen added: “I strongly oppose issuing an EUA for a vaccine before we have any information about whether or not it actually works.”

-The Trump administration said on September 1 that it would not collaborate with an international effort to develop and distribute a Covid-19 vaccine because it did not want to be constrained by multilateral groups influenced by the World Health Organisation (WHO) and China.
+The Trump administration said on September 1 that it would not collaborate with an international effort to develop and distribute a SARS-CoV-2 vaccine because it did not want to be constrained by multilateral groups influenced by the World Health Organisation (WHO) and China.

 The Chinese authorities have authorised three vaccines for limited or emergency use without Phase 3 trials having being conducted.